 Standing with his back to the judges, the competitor will place his hands on his waist with his elbows kept wide, with the legs and feet in-line and up to 15 cm apart.
-He will then contract the latissimus dorsi as wide as possible.
+He will then contract the latissimus dorsi as wide as possible and display a calf contraction by pressing downward on the rear toes.
 The competitor should make an effort to display the opposite calf to that which was displayed during the back double biceps pose so the judge may assess both calf muscles equally.
 It shall be strictly forbidden for the competitor to pull up on the posing trunks so as to show the gluteus maximus muscles.